umaidali236/satrter/README.md

 ![Color Hunt](documentation/images/color-hunt.PNG)

-You can get different color palettes for your website

 ## 5. Font.Google

 - Google Fonts makes it easy to bring personality and performance to your websites and products.Their catalog of open-source fonts and icons, makes it easy to integrate expressive type and icons seamlessly.